 In the beginning, there were no regulations in place for the feeding and the conditions were chaotic and dangerous (for both man and shark).
 Since then, there have been many new regulations made with regards to the interaction, including a standard briefing as well as a new schedule of fees and visitor guidelines.

-Physalus is a non-profit organization founded in Italy, operating primarily for the protection of the environment through marine conservation initiatives.
-In 2010, Physalus started the Large Marine Vertebrates Project Philippines (LAMAVE) to conduct scientific research and raise environmental awareness in collaboration with government agencies, non-government organizations, universities and the private sector.
+Large Marine Vertebrates Research Institute Philippines (LAMAVE) is a non-profit organization founded primarily for the protection of the environment through marine conservation initiatives.
+LAMAVE conducts scientific research and raise environmental awareness in collaboration with government agencies, non-government organizations, universities and the private sector.

-LAMAVE has a research base in Oslob that studies the potential impacts of the interaction tourism on the sharks.
+LAMAVE had a research base in Oslob for ten years to study the potential impacts of the interaction tourism on the sharks.
 They also maintain a photographic identification database of whale sharks throughout the Visayas to learn more about their distribution, population and migration patterns.

 Through their research and recommendations, LAMAVE hopes to aid in developing a sustainable and well-guided management plan for whale shark eco-tourism in the Philippines.
 Our concerns regarding the feeding and interaction of whale sharks is based on their research.

-Photos courtesy of Steve de Neef and Physalus / LAMAVE, unless otherwise credited.
+Photos courtesy of Steve de Neef and LAMAVE, unless otherwise credited.